its-ashu-otf/Obsidian/Basics Of CyberSecurity/Linux Fundamentals/Linux Distributions.md

 1. **Stability and Reliability**

     - Debian prioritizes system stability and security, making it ideal for servers and critical systems.
-    - Each Debian release undergoes rigorous testing before being labeled as "Stable."
+    - Each Debian release undergoes rigorous testing before being labelled as "Stable."
 2. **Package Management**

     - Debian uses the **Advanced Package Tool (APT)** and **dpkg** for package management, allowing users to install, update, and remove software efficiently.